 The Six-Step Due Diligence Process

-The CSDDD structures its obligations around the OECD’s six-step due diligence framework.
+The core CSDDD requirements center on the OECD’s six-step due diligence framework.
 Companies must apply these steps across their own operations, subsidiaries, and direct business partners in their “chain of activities.”

 | Step | Requirement | Practical Example |